choyingw/SCADC-DepthCompletion/README.md

 Clone the repo first.

-Then, download preprocessed data from <a href="https://drive.google.com/file/d/1c78Ox6KfaUkXZf4qx5hVly9Na_QJ5VIv/view?usp=sharing">here</a>.
-(153G) This data includes training/testing split that follows KITTI Completion and all required pre-processed data for this work.
+Then, download preprocessed data from <a href="https://drive.google.com/file/d/1c78Ox6KfaUkXZf4qx5hVly9Na_QJ5VIv/view?usp=sharing">train</a> (142G) <a href="https://drive.google.com/file/d/1RXJ5GFhE0ZIIBf4wcLXhilu4OVQ1BiEg/view?usp=sharing">val</a> (11G).
+This data includes training/val split that follows KITTI Completion and all required pre-processed data for this work.

 Extract the files under the repository.
-The structure should be like 'SCADC-DepthCompletion/Data/train' and 'SCADC-DepthCompletion/Data/test'
+The structure should be like 'SCADC-DepthCompletion/Data/train' and 'SCADC-DepthCompletion/Data/val'

-\*.h5 files are provided, including sparse depth, semi-dense depth, left-right pairs, depth completed from <a href="https://github.com/fangchangma/self-supervised-depth-completion">SSDC</a>, and disparity from <a href="https://github.com/JiaRenChang/PSMNet">PSMNet</a>.
+\*.h5 files are provided, including sparse depth (D), semi-dense depth (D_semi), left-right pairs (I_L and I_R), depth completed from <a href="https://github.com/fangchangma/self-supervised-depth-completion">SSDC</a> (depth_c), and disparity from <a href="https://github.com/JiaRenChang/PSMNet">PSMNet</a> (disp_c).

 # Evaluation/Training Commands: